elenesokhadze/course-management/README.md

 ### **Project Overview** ###

-    This app is created in Next JS and without responsiveness.
-It's using Tailwind CSS.
+    This app is built in Next JS without responsiveness, focusing on simplicity and functionality.

+    It utilizes Tailwind CSS for styling.

     You can create, edit and delete courses, as well as students.